DanAyres/wikijs/Logstash.md

 # logstash

 [Logstash]([https://www.elastic.co/guide/en/logstash/current/introduction.html](https://www.elastic.co/guide/en/logstash/current/introduction.html)) is an open source data collection engine with real-time pipelining capabilities.
+From the diagram we can see that a logstash consists of three components or stages:

+- [Inputs](https://www.elastic.co/guide/en/logstash/current/input-plugins.html): a number of input plugins are available to parse logs and data from a variety of sources.
+Some are targted at specific data sources such as Amazon S3 and other will read input from files and TCP/Unix/Web sockets etc.
+- [Filters](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html) (optional) are used to manipulate the input data.
+For instance, regular expressions can be used to pick certain values, data can be assumed to be deliminted by a certain character, certain date formats can be search for etc.
+- [Outputs](https://www.elastic.co/guide/en/logstash/current/output-plugins.html) are used to ship data to the destination service.

 ![basic_logstash_pipeline.png](/basic_logstash_pipeline.png)

-Our ultimate aim in this tutorial is to learn how to ingest longterm health records from Symetrica's detector subsystem
+The aim of this tutorial is to learn how to ingest longterm health records from Symetrica's detector subsystem.
+Ultimately we will parse the health records and send data (JSON) to logstash via tcp and then use logstash to output directly to elasticsearch.
+To learn all of the techniques required, we will invoke logstash directly from the command line (using a bash script) and illustrate these techiques using two very simple data sets.
+An overview is given below:

+- Data set 1 (JSON events in a text file)

 ## Reading JSON-formatted text from files